 Camping is good value for money and good fun.
 Students have the opportunity to work together, build their confidence and friendships and above all, overcome their fears.

 Shannen is a secondary school teacher.
-She writes regularly on the subject of pupil enrichment and has organised numerous school music trips for students across all age ranges.
+She writes regularly on the subject of pupil enrichment and has organized numerous school music trips for students across all age ranges.